 How is borrowing limit computed?

-mark-to-mark price for such securities.
-Aggregate value of securities
+out using CCIL’s mark-to-mark price for such securities.
+Aggregate value of

-contributed by a member, net of haircut, rounded downwards to the nearest rupee
+to collateral concentration limits), net of haircut, rounded downwards to

 Securities in excess of the required collateral